Chemistry only

 - Urea - CO(NH2) -supplies nitrogen to the plant roots

-Most fertilisers are a mixture of many different compounds; most
+Most fertilisers are sold as a mixture of many different compounds; they will likely contain many of the substances

 from the list above.
 These different mixes of